Michigan Attorney for Probate & Trust Disputes

-Sean J Nichols, PLLC is a highly rated law firm for trust and probate litigation in Michigan.
-If you or a loved one need assistance, call our offices today.
+Sean J Nichols, PLLC is a highly rated probate law firm that has extensive experience with trust disputes in Michigan.
+This includes representing beneficiaries with legal disputes as well defending trustees against litigation.
+If you or a loved are involved in a legal dispute involving trusts, contact our offices today.

 Common Reasons For Litigation

 Misuse of trust assets – Trusts are generally very difficult to challenge in court.
 As a result, one of the most common reasons for litigation involves misuse of assets by a trustee.

 Undue Influence – Unfortunately, some people have ulterior motives and may behave in a nefarious manner for their own personal gain, even at the expense of a family member/loved one.
 This may include: tricking an individual through misrepresentation of the document’s contents, pressuring the person, or, in more serious cases, coercing an individual into signing/modifying the trust through the use of threats or by other means.
 This sad occurrence is commonly referred to as “undue influence” and is subject to trust litigation.

 Different beneficiaries – One common reason for trust disputes involves different classifications of beneficiaries within the trust.
 For example, the spouse of a trustee may be named as a beneficiary to receive the benefits of an estate during life; on the other hand, children from a prior marriage may be named as beneficiaries to receive benefits of the trust after the the spouse passes away.
 Naturally, this may cause confusion and disagreement among individuals/families.

 Investments – Issues may occur when a trustee is pressured into making high risk investments with assets from the trust or make investments that have little-to-no short term income.